Family Court and Child Custody Evaluation

 Assessment challenges.
 Identifying coercive control in custody evaluation interviews is methodologically demanding.
 Perpetrators of coercive control frequently present as calm, reasonable, and cooperative with the assessor while characterising the victim as unstable, alienating, or mentally ill.
 Victims of coercive control may be fearful of disclosing the full extent of the abuse, may minimise it out of protective concerns, or may present with anxiety or PTSD symptoms that, without contextual understanding, could be misattributed to general psychopathology rather than to trauma.
 The Harford Coercive Control Measure and the ISAS (Impact of Sexual Abuse on Children Scale) are not designed for custody evaluation specifically, but instruments such as the CTS2 (Revised Conflict Tactics Scales, Straus et al. 1996) have been used in research contexts to quantify domestic-violence history.
 The clinical interview, supplemented by collateral records (police call-out logs, A&E presentations, GP records, school welfare notes), remains the primary assessment tool.

-The forensic psychologist conducting a child interview in a custody evaluation is not conducting a forensic investigative interview in the same sense as a NICHD Protocol interview for suspected abuse: the purpose is not to obtain an account of a specific incident but to understand the child's experience of their family relationships, their expressed preferences where appropriate, and their developmental needs.
-The methodology differs accordingly, but the fundamental principles of child-interview technique apply.
+A child interview in a custody evaluation differs from a forensic investigative interview such as a NICHD Protocol session for suspected abuse: the purpose is not to obtain an account of a specific incident but to understand the child's experience of family relationships, their expressed preferences where appropriate, and their developmental needs.
+The methodology differs accordingly, but the foundational principles of child-interview technique apply.

 The child's voice in proceedings.
 The UNCRC Article 12 requires that children who are capable of forming their own views be given the right to express those views in all matters affecting them, with the views being given due weight in accordance with the age and maturity of the child.
 In England and Wales, the Family Procedure Rules 2010 and Practice Direction 16A provide for the appointment of a guardian (Cafcass officer) whose role is to represent the child's interests, and for the joinder of the child as a party in appropriate cases.
 The Cafcass officer's section-7 report will include observations from interviews with the child.
 In India, Indian courts have increasingly engaged directly with children's preferences in custody proceedings, particularly in cases where the child is old enough to form and express views, drawing on the paramountcy principle in Gaurav Nagpal.